thewtex/thesis/strain_estimation/strain_estimation.rst

 |gradient_recursive_gaussian_strain|\ d-f).
 Of course, with too much smoothing,
 desired structural information will be removed.

-5.2.4 A modified least squares strain estimator
+5.2.3 A modified least-squares strain estimator
 ===============================================

 An alternative approach to direct filtering out high frequency content is to fit the data with an approximating function of known form and use the derivative of the approximating function.
 This approach is taken in the next two subsections.

-The least squares strain estimator is simple, popular strain approximation method proposed by Kallel et. al. [Kallel1997a]_.
+The least-squares strain estimator is simple, popular strain approximation method proposed by Kallel et. al. [Kallel1997a]_.
 A piecewise linear function is fit to the displacement data, and the slope of this function is used in place of the derivative.
 To obtain the derivative of the displacement along direction